What is the Hybrid Work Model and how to get it right in 2022?

 Hybrid teams make use of virtual collaboration tools, which makes it easier to track performance.
 High-performing employees also get better visibility and recognition.
 At the same time, managers can quickly identify underperforming employees and address their issues.

-What are the pros and cons of a Hybrid Work Model?
+What are the pros and cons of a Hybrid Work Arrangement?

 If you are considering hybrid working, here are some pros and cons to consider: